vkkhambra786/Chestxray/README.md

 **Additional Terms for Medical Use:**
 - Must include disclaimer about educational/research use
 - Requires regulatory approval before clinical deployment
-- Authors not liable for medical decisions based on this system
+- Authors not liable for medical decisions based on this systems

 ---